 Quantitative review of the three terms in the IJMPB

-As discussed in the methodology chapter, quantitative work has been done on all downloaded 351 articles from the journal (IJMPB), by counting the times the words appeared in each article (Table.
-1).
-The results show that the term “effectiveness” is the most frequent used one by percentage of 51%, followed by “efficiency” with 42%, then last “efficacy” with just 7%.
+As discussed in the methodology chapter, quantitative work has been carried out on all 351 articles downloaded from the journal (IJMPB) by counting the times the words appeared in each article (Table 1).
+The results show that the term ‘effectiveness’ is the most frequently used at 51 per cent, followed by ‘efficiency’ at 42 per cent and ‘efficacy’ at just seven per cent.

 Table 1.
-Words and articles counting with the terms “efficiency”, “effectiveness” and “efficacy” in IJMPB
+Count of use of the terms ‘efficiency’, ‘effectiveness’ and ‘efficacy’ in IJMPB